 Getting started with Google Earth

-It's completely free to use Google Earth and simple to get it up and running on your computer.
+Google Earth is completely free to use and it's simple to get it up and running on your computer.

 In this activity, you'll learn where to find Google Earth and how to get it on your computer.Start activity